-For the project’s success, the different processes and different teams must integrate with each in meaningful ways that keep the project moving forward and provides value to all processes that are part of the integration.
+For the project’s success, the different processes and teams must integrate with meaningful ways that keep the project moving forward and provide value to all processes that are part of the integration.

-It’s the responsibility of the project manager to identify the needed integrations, carry them, and keep them operational.
+It’s the project manager’s responsibility to identify the needed integrations, carry them, and keep them operational.

 5. Alignment with the Business’s Strategy and Values